Azure/ResourceModules/docs/wiki/Getting started - Scenario 2 Consume library.md

 <summary>Download latest</summary>

 To download the latest version of the repository
-1. Navigate to the main page of [CARML](https://aka.ms/CARML)
+1. Navigate to the main page of [CARML](https://aka.ms/CARML).
 1. On the overview page, select the `<> Code` button to the top right, and select the `Download ZIP` button in the opening pop up to trigger the repository to be downloaded as a compressed file into your default download folder.

     <img src="./media/SetupEnvironment/downloadZipLatest.png" alt="Download zip" height="350">

-1. Finally, you only need to unpack the downloaded file to a location of your choice
+1. Finally, you need to unpack the downloaded file to a location of your choice.

 </details>